by Jared Rosenholtz

 The Si is a relatively lightweight car, particularly when compared to the all-wheel-drive Subaru WRX which weighs 3,294 lbs compared to the Civic Si's curb weight of 2,906 lbs.
 That said, the Si is a little heavier than a regular base Civic, which only weighs 2,762lbs.
 Despite its trunk, the Si is still compact in size, measuring 182.8 inches from bumper to bumper with a wheelbase of just 106.3 inches.
 Height is 55.5 inches, 0.2 inches lower than a regular Civic, while the width is a slim 70.8.

 Thanks to the re-tuned transmission that improves acceleration through a shorter final drive, the 2020 Civic Si is slightly less economical in all environments by two mpg compared to the 2019 model.
 Even so, that means a respectable 26/36/30 mpg on the EPA's city/highway/combined cycles and an average mixed-driving range of around 371.7 miles between 12.39-gallon fill-ups of gasoline.
 By comparison, the manual Volkswagen Jetta GLI, another relatively low-cost performance-enhanced sedan, manages 25/33/28 mpg, with the auto faring 1 mpg worse on the freeway.
+We flogged our Civic Si tester during a week of testing but we still managed a respectable 27.7 mpg in mostly city driving.

 The Civic Si sedan's trunk is a respectable 14.7 cubic feet in volume, enough for four to five full-size suitcases; but for those who decided against an SUV in lieu of this sedan, the seats do fold in a 60/40 split for more capacity when required.

 If you want to spend extra on options, your baller status is going to take a knock here.
 Honda knows what kind of practical person buys their cars and has looked after these individuals with an extensive list of standard features, including heated front seats, push-button start, heated mirrors, a sunroof, dual-zone climate control, hill-start assist, and a multi-angle rearview camera with dynamic guidelines.
-If you do want to spend a little extra, wireless charging is a $300 option.
+If you do want to spend a little extra, wireless charging is a $314 dealer-installed accessory.
 In terms of driver aids, Honda Sensing is standard, offering adaptive cruise control with a low-speed following function, automatic emergency braking, lane-keep assist, and automatic high beams.
 Not everything works perfectly, though, as the automatic braking can be a little over-zealous and thus negatively impact your ability to make smooth stops.
 However, this can be turned off with the press of a button.

 No recalls have yet been issued for the 2020 Honda Civic Si sedan, and the 2019 model was also trouble-free in this regard.
 2018 models, however, did suffer three recalls, but with no recent issues, the Civic Si has matured beyond its early teething issues.
 J.D.
 Power has also scored the car with 82/100 points for quality and reliability.
 When the chickens come home to roost, Honda covers the Civic Si with a three-year/36,000-mile limited warranty and a five-year/50,000-mile powertrain warranty.